Blackadder: VHS releases

 On 5 February 1990, BBC Enterprises Ltd released the first series on two single VHS tapes.

 On 2 October 1989, BBC Enterprises Ltd released the second series on two single VHS tapes.

-On 6 March 1989, BBC Enterprises Ltd released the third series on two single VHS tapes.
+On 6 June 1988, 7 November 1988, and 6 February 1989, BBC Enterprises Ltd released the third series on two single VHS tapes.

 On 10 September 1990, BBC Enterprises Ltd released the fourth and final series on two single VHS tapes.

-On 7 September 1992, all eight single Blackadder video releases were re-released as four "complete" double VHS releases.
-The four entire series videos were re-released as single VHS tape releases on 2 October 1995.
+On 7 September 1992, all eight single Blackadder VHS tapes were re-released as four double VHS sets.
+These four double sets were re-released as single VHS tapes on 2 October 1995 and again as double sets on 2 November 1998.

-On 5 January 1998, five episodes of the first two series were released on a 15-rated VHS tape compilation by BBC Worldwide Ltd.
+On 5 January 1998, five episodes of the first two series were released on a 15-rated VHS tape by BBC Worldwide Ltd.

 On 4 November 1991, Blackadder's Christmas Carol was released on a single VHS tape release rated PG (Cat.
 No. BBCV 4646).